aljawaid/KanboardEmailHistory/README.md

 #### _Automatic Action plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This action plugin adds a new action to the Kanboard user workflow process.
-Upon closing tasks, automatically email the task description and full history of comments to selected recipients.
+This plugin adds a new Automatic Action to provide the user with a final email report.
+Upon closing tasks, automatic emails can be sent of each task description with full comment history to selected recipients or the assigned project email address.

 Features